6 Steps from Business Ideation to Immigration Sucess

 Once the right incubator is selected, we secure a screening session and guide you through what to expect, ensuring you understand the evaluation process.

-If your project is accepted, you will move to Phase One: Requesting the Letter of Support.
+If your project is accepted by the incubator, you will officially advance to Phase 2: Incubator Onboarding & Letter of Support Requirements.

-4 - Phase One: Requesting the Letter of Support
+4 - Phase Two: Requesting the Letter of Support

 The Letter of Support is a crucial document in your Startup Visa journey.
 It assures immigration authorities that your business meets the Startup Visa Program criteria and that a designated incubator supports your venture.